Georgia State Route 4

 State Route 4 (SR 4) is a state highway in the eastern part of the U.S. state of Georgia.
-Except for its northernmost portion, it is completely concurrent for its entire length with U.S. Route 1 (US 1).
+Except for its portion north of U.S. Route 78 (US 78), it is completely concurrent for its entire length with U.S. Route 1 (US 1).
 It traverses south-to-north through portions of Charlton, Ware, Bacon, Appling, Toombs, Emanuel, Jefferson, and Richmond counties in the southeastern and east-central parts of the state.
 The highway begins at the Florida state line, on US 1/US 23/US 301/SR 15 at the St. Marys River.
 It travels to its northern terminus at the South Carolina state line, on the Augusta–North Augusta, South Carolina city line, on US 25 Business (US 25 Bus.) at the Savannah River.